 - Curriculum and Assessment and Reporting (EDBED 3027)

 - Teacher as researcher (EDBED4109)

 Dr Anna Fletcher is the Associate Dean Teaching Quality in the School of Education at Federation University Australia.
-She works closely with schools locally and internationally, in her work as a teacher educator and assessment researcher.
-Her provision of future-focused high-quality learning opportunities for students has been recognised in awards such as Vice-Chancellor’s Award, Early Career Citation for Outstanding Contribution to Student Learning, Federation University, 2017; and Faculty of Education Individual Award: Teaching Excellence, Charles Sturt University, 2015.
+She works closely with schools locally and internationally in her work as a teacher educator and assessment researcher.
+Her provision of future-focused high-quality learning opportunities for students has been recognised in awards such as the Vice-Chancellor’s Award, Early Career Citation for Outstanding Contribution to Student Learning, Federation University, 2017; and the Faculty of Education Individual Award: Teaching Excellence, Charles Sturt University, 2015.